Orange-OpenSource/casskop/documentation/troubleshooting.md

         name: rack3
 ```

-let's remove the rack3 of dc2.
+let's remove the rack3 from dc2.

 the operator will log :